Professor of Philosophy

 Concurrent Professor of Gender Studies

-Janet Kourany is an Associate Professor of Gender Studies as well as an Associate Professor of Philosophy, and she is also a Fellow of the Reilly Center for Science, Technology, and Values.
+Janet Kourany is a Professor of Gender Studies as well as a Professor of Philosophy, and she is also a Fellow of the Reilly Center for Science, Technology, and Values.
 An award-winning teacher (she received the 2017 Marian Mullin Hancock Teaching Award from Notre Dame’s Gender Studies Program and a Kaneb Teaching Award from the University before that), she taught at Rutgers University and the University of Utah before coming to Notre Dame.
 She has also been a Visiting Fellow at the University of Edinburgh’s Institute for Advanced Studies in the Humanities, Universität Bielefeld’s Zentrum für interdisziplinäre Forschung, and the University of Pittsburgh’s Center for Philosophy of Science.
 Her research areas include philosophy of science, science and social values, philosophy of feminism, and the new interdisciplinary area of ignorance studies.
 Her books include Science and the Production of Ignorance: When the Quest for Knowledge Is Thwarted (co-edited with Martin Carrier) (2020); Philosophy of Science after Feminism (2010); The Challenge of the Social and the Pressure of Practice: Science and Values Revisited (co-edited with Martin Carrier and Don Howard) (2008); The Gender of Science (2002); Feminist Philosophies (co-edited with James Sterba and Rosemarie Tong) (1999, 1992); Philosophy in a Feminist Voice (1998); and Scientific Knowledge(1998, 1987).
 She is currently working on a new book tentatively entitled Bacon's Promise.